 About this course

-All graduates are eligible to receive the Certificate III and IV in Fitness through TAFE NSW, and to apply for Exercise Professional Registration with Fitness Australia (FA).
-Graduates meet the requirements of the Level 1 Australian Strength and Conditioning Association (ASCA) coaching accreditation, making them eligible to register as Level 1 Strength and Conditioning Coaches.
+All graduates meet the requirements of the Level 1 Australian Strength and Conditioning Association (ASCA) coaching accreditation, making them eligible to register as Level 1 Strength and Conditioning Coaches.

-Students complete a 120-hour placement of their choice during their third-year studies and some students have the option of an additional placement.
-These normally occur during the breaks between teaching sessions.
+Students complete a three-week internship of their choice during their third year studies and have the option of an additional internship.
+These placements normally occur during the breaks between teaching sessions.
 Field experience provides the opportunity to apply theory and knowledge in practical settings.

 Major areas of study

-Exercise Science: this major enables students to study at a more advanced level in subject areas such as exercise biochemistry and sport and exercise psychology.
+- Exercise Science enables students to study at a more advanced level in subject areas such as exercise physiology, sport and exercise psychology and applied biomechanics.
 It also covers areas such as exercise biochemistry and drugs in sport, and exercise physiology for specific populations (such as ageing people, or people with disability).

 Assessment items vary from unit to unit and generally comprise a mix of laboratory-based and readings-based assignments, seminar presentations, field and investigation reports, and formal practical and written examinations.